 “Navigating the complicated path through college is a difficult task for far too many.
 All students need step-by-step roadmaps and intrusive guidance to on-time completion — saving time and money — and significantly boosting their success.”

-Houston is one the largest and most rapidly growing metro regions in the U.S. and regional gross product has been growing faster than most of the largest metro regions.
+Houston is one of the largest and most rapidly growing metro regions in the U.S. and regional gross product has been growing faster than most of the largest metro regions.
 However, its rate of postsecondary attainment trails the national average for metro regions.
 Among the 20 largest metros in the U.S., Houston ranks 19th in educational attainment.
 Because higher education completion rates in Houston area colleges and universities slightly lag behind the national average, the trend of change does not appear positive and slow growth in postsecondary attainment threatens economic growth in the region.

 On the other hand, postsecondary participation in Houston is on the increase; colleges have expanded their reach and enrollment has grown rapidly.
 If institutions can now increase their completion rates, they can drive significant increases in overall attainment rates in the region.

 Houston GPS is an integrated system of cohesive, interdependent strategies that are designed to increase and accelerate student completion and smooth two-year to four-year college transfer while improving educational quality for Houston area students.
 For more details, visit the Houston GPS website containing links to the participating institutions' web pages.

 Houston GPS Goals: